The Adventures of Super Diaper Baby: Plot

-Expectant couple Bill and Mary Hoskins rush to the hospital; meanwhile, Deputy Dangerous and his talking pet dog, Danger Dog, drain Captain Underpants of his superpowers.
+Expectant couple Bill and Mary Hoskins rush to the hospital; meanwhile, Deputy Dangerous and his talking pet dog, Danger Dog, trap Captain Underpants and drain him of his superpowers.
 They convert the superpowers into juice, intending to share it to give themselves powers.
 Danger Dog drinks half of the juice, but the police come to arrest them before the Deputy gets a chance to drink.
 They run away from the police, ending up below the hospital.

-At the hospital, Mary gives birth to a boy named Billy.
-The attending doctor gives Billy a "spank of life", accidentally sending him out of the window.
-He lands in Deputy Dangerous' container of juice and drinks it, gaining superpowers and becoming Super Diaper Baby.
+At the hospital, Mary gives birth to a boy, naming him Billy.
+The attending doctor gives Billy a "spank of life", accidentally jettisoning him out of the window in the process.
+He lands in Deputy Dangerous' container of juice and drinks it, gaining superpowers and becoming Super Diaper Baby, before returning the favour to the doctor for spanking him.
 Billy then overpowers Deputy Dangerous and Danger Dog, who are arrested.

-Danger Dog and Deputy Dangerous break out of jail and escape to their secret lab, where the Deputy invents a crib device that would transmit Billy's powers to him at midnight.
-They deliver it to the Hoskins under pseudonyms, "Deputy Un-Dangerous" and "Safety Dog".
-Billy soils himself before midnight, and Mary takes him out of the crib as the device turns on and transmits the excrement, turning Deputy Dangerous into a small piece of feces.
+Danger Dog and Deputy Dangerous break out of jail and escape to their secret lab, where the Deputy invents a crib device that would transmit Billy's powers to him at midnight, which they deliver to the Hoskins under pseudonyms.
+Billy soils himself before midnight, so Mary takes him for a bath and leaves his soiled diaper in the crib.
+The device then activates and transmits Billy's excrement to Deputy Dangerous, turning him into a small, living piece of feces.
 The next morning, Deputy Dangerous invents a robotic ant mecha-suit and intends to use it to destroy the city as an act of revenge.
 Danger Dog does not take the Deputy's efforts seriously, calling him "Deputy Doo-Doo" and choosing to cause mischief instead of destruction.

-Billy's father sees the ant suit, scaring him, and Billy leaves his home to defeat it.
-Billy fights the Deputy, who captures him and throws him into a nearby nuclear power cooling tower.
-Danger Dog flies into the tower, saving Billy.
-Deputy Danger falls into the tower and the radiation makes him grow larger.
-Meanwhile, Billy's family adopts Danger Dog, puts a diaper on him, and renames him to Diaper Dog.
+Billy's parents see the giant robotic ant, scaring them.
+Billy leaves his home to defeat it, but after a brief battle is captured by Deputy Doo-Doo, who throws him into the cooling tower of a nearby nuclear power plant.
+Danger Dog flies into the tower, saving Billy, while Deputy Doo-Doo falls into the tower instead.
+Inside, the radiation from the plant makes the Deputy grow to giant size.
+Meanwhile, Billy's family adopts Danger Dog and puts a diaper on him to placate their landlord, renaming him Diaper Dog.

-Deputy Dangerous continues his destruction of the city and Billy and Diaper Dog seek to stop him.
-They trick him into attacking himself and wrap him up in a giant roll of toilet paper before flying him to Uranus.
-Billy and Diaper Dog order superpower juice at a restaurant on Uranus and give it to Captain Underpants, restoring his powers.
+Deputy Doo-Doo continues his destruction of the city and Billy and Diaper Dog seek to stop him.
+They trick him into attacking himself and wrap him up in a giant roll of toilet paper from a nearby store roof before flying him to Uranus.
+Billy and Diaper Dog order superpower juice at a bar in space on the way back and give it to Captain Underpants (who is still trapped), restoring his powers.